 During his 3 year Acting Degree at Middlesex, his personal focus shifted toward the study of movement with particular interest in Jacques Lecoq’s approaches to the physical aspects of acting.
 He later went on to focus on Stella Adlers approach to ‘The Method’ and the differences between stage and screen acting.

 During his time at The Met Film School at the famous Ealing Studios, he focused again on screen acting and started to study the works of Anthony Hopkins, Denzel Washington, George C Scott, Russell Crowe and Michael Keaton.

 The passion for Acting struck Damien at a young age (pretty much the moment he started speaking and annoying his parents) but it was when he saw Bruce Lee, or rather Jason Scott Lee playing Bruce Lee in ‘The Dragon’ at the age of 8, that his obsession with the art (both acting and Martial) started to take hold.
 Taking into account the fact that working class actors seldom make it in the industry, he ignored every flailing doubt in his mind, instead setting out to prove that statement wrong by creating characters that could entertain as well as move the audience, whether they loved the character or loathed him as long as they remembered him.

-He can be seen as one of main leads in the 2014 BFI entry ‘99% Certain’ and in Director Mike Clarke’s upcoming works for 2016/17 including the short ‘Love’s Innocence Lost’ which is currently receiving high praise from Film Critics in North America as well as playing one of the three main protagnists in the imaginatively disturbing, psychological horror “Five Hells for A Thief’ (currently in development)
+He can be seen as one of main leads in the 2014 BFI entry ‘99% Certain’ and in up and coming Director Mike Clarke’s (along with creative artist Paul Gerrard) works for 2016/19 including the short ‘Love’s Innocence Lost’ which is currently receiving high praise from Film Critics in North America, the Feature ‘Five Hells for a Thief’ (in development) and as one of the leads in the dark, Psychological Horror ‘Sanctuary’ (due to start filming in November 2018)